Dyalog/link/help/Link.Fix.md

 #### Result

-- 1 if the object was found to be in a linked namespace, else 0
+- 1 if the object was found to be in a linked namespace (and updated), else 0 (and the source code wasn't fixed)